xiaohw7/cgmoi/README.md

 3. PCB enclosure was not fully printed because filament kept breaking during the print.
 2 halves of the enclosure were used as a makeshift PCB enclosure with one end of sawn open to create opening for wires.
 Also, slot for PCB to sit in and the width of the enclosure was too narrow for PCB to fit and required a lot of filing.
 Even then PCB had difficulty fitting into the slot.

       * To increase probability of success of subsequent prints, opening of PCB enclosure should be widened by 1-2mm.
 Height of slot meant for PCB should be increased by 1mm.
+Walls of enclosure can also be made thinner for a faster print.
 And use filament that's less likely to break during print.

 ## Instructions
 Below are instructions on how to set up each individual component of the CGMOI machine, links to each component's datasheet, as well as some notes I made on the my experiences.